-We first built a DNN model to classify the 4115 tastants in our database into three taste classes- bitter, sweet, and umami.
+We first built a DNN model to classify the 3706 tastants in our database into four taste classes- bitter, sweet, umami, and control.
 The architecture consisted of the input layer, two hidden layers, and the output layer.
-Both the hidden layers were made up of 100 neurons each and activated by a rectified linear unit (ReLU) function.
+Both the hidden layers were made up of 128 neurons each and activated by a rectified linear unit (ReLU) function.
 To reduce overfitting, the dropout technique was employed after the first hidden layer with a probability 0.3.
-Three output neurons, with SoftMax activation, predicted the probability of molecules belonging to each of the three classes.
+Four output neurons, with SoftMax activation, predicted the probability of molecules belonging to each of the three classes.
 We chose the class with the highest probability as the model output for taste prediction.
 The input data was fed to the DNN model in batches of 32.
 The Adam optimizer with a learning rate of 0.0001 and the categorical cross-entropy loss function were used to train the model.
 15 % of the training data was kept aside for validation, and the model with lowest validation loss obtained during the training process of 200 epochs was saved as the best model.
-We arrived at the architecture after experimenting with multiple values of hidden layers and number of units to maximize validation accuracy and ensure minimal overfitting.
+We arrived at the chosen architecture after running multiple experiments with different number of hidden layers and a range of values for the number of units in each hidden layer, along with various dropout strategies, to maximize validation accuracy and ensure minimal overfitting.
 Finally, the model was evaluated on the test set by computing the overall accuracy, confusion matrix, and classwise precision, recall, and F1 scores.
-The Keras API of TensorFlow 2 was used to implement the DNN model [32].
+The Keras API of TensorFlow 2 was used to implement the DNN model.

-As our dataset includes much fewer umami compounds than sweet or bitter, the problem of class imbalance arises.
+As our dataset includes far fewer umami and control compounds than sweet or bitter, the problem of class imbalance arises.
 Imbalanced datasets can lead to inferior performance for the minority class, even though the overall accuracy may be quite high.
-We attempt to solve this problem using the synthetic minority oversampling technique (SMOTE), a popular method of data augmentation which generates synthetic datapoints based on the original data but not its duplicates [33].
+We attempt to solve this problem using the synthetic minority oversampling technique (SMOTE), a popular method of data augmentation which generates synthetic datapoints based on the original data but not its duplicates [38].
+SMOTE randomly selects instances of the minority classes, finds their five nearest neighbors of the same class and chooses one at random, and synthetically generates samples as a convex combination of the two points in the feature space.
+We applied the 'not majority' settings for SMOTE, wherein all classes except the majority class are resampled.